espocrm/documentation/docs/administration/formula/ext.md

     ext\email\send($emailId);
     ```

 Note, that this won't work for new records in before-create script because a record is not yet created.
-It will work in Workfows.
+It will work in Workflows.

 ## ext\user\sendAccessInfo